-Our corporate governance guidelines require that the board have at least four regularly scheduled meetings each year for our non-management directors.
+Our corporate governance guidelines require that the board have at least two regularly scheduled meetings each year for our nonmanagement directors.
 These meetings, which are designed to promote unfettered discussions among our non-management directors, are presided over by Paul Donlin or Mark Abrams.
+During 2009, our non-management directors had two meetings.